Valkyria Chronicles: Valkyria Chronicles II

 The second main entry was moved to the PlayStation Portable platform.
 Story-wise, it takes place two years after the events of the first game, with a fight that breaks loose against the Gallian Revolutionary Army and the Regular Army in a bid to remove Cordelia from the throne.
 The game's story focuses on a military academy as its cadets seek to prevent an ethnic cleansing campaign by a ruthless rebel group.

 Valkyria Chronicles III

 The third main entry was also released on the PlayStation Portable.
 However, it takes place during the events of the first game.
 The story follows the "Nameless", a penal military unit serving the nation of Gallia during the Second Europan War who perform secret black operations and are pitted against the Imperial unit "Calamity Raven".
 Unlike the previous installments, it did not have an official release outside of Japan.

 Valkyria Chronicles 4

 The fourth main entry was released on the PC, PlayStation 4, Xbox One, and Nintendo Switch in 2018.
-While taking place during the events of the first and third game, Valkyria Chronicles 4 focuses not on the Gallian forces but those of the Atlantic Federation, the other major superpower during the events of the war, that enacts a bold plan to strike at the imperial capital.
+While taking place during the events of the first and third game, Valkyria Chronicles 4 focuses on a group of Gallian soldiers enlisted in the Atlantic Federation, the other major superpower during the events of the war, that enacts a bold plan to strike at the imperial capital in order to end the conflict.